 Dates and times in Code actions use the UTC timezone, even if a different one is set for the account or the Zap.

-In your Code step, you have access to the
+In your code step, you have access to the

-inputData is not available in triggers.
+inputData in Code by Zapier triggers.

 Code steps return a single